PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 The new page includes:
 - **A bulk suppression in the image manager**

-It allows the user to remove images from the product easily especially when the product contains a lot of images.
+It allows the user to remove images from the product easily (especially useful when the product features a large number of images).

 - **The possibility to replace an image**